Hyperchaotic/weectrl/README.md

 }
 ```
 ## Compatibility
+Theoretically supports and device advertising the `urn:Belkin:service:basicevent:1` service.
+Does not support dimmers, motion sensors, yet.
-Currently tested with Belkin WeMo LightSwitch and Socket only.
+Currently only tested with Belkin WeMo LightSwitch and Socket only.

 ## License